kate-sarant/AWS_Practitioner_Quiz/README.md

 Enjoy the AWS Cloud Practitioner Certification Quiz and best of luck with your preparations!

 #### Usage Rights
-This CV is provided for informational purposes only and is not intended for modification or distribution without express permission.
+This quiz test is provided for informational purposes only and is not intended for modification or distribution without express permission.
 All rights reserved.